Deathtrooper278/Pizza-Client-Hypixel-Skyblock/README.md

 # Pizza-Client-Hypixel-Skyblock
-Most notable features: (all auras and nukers use fake rotation packets) -Qol ice fill (still somewhat wip, works great for 150 or less ping) -Spirit Bear Aura (with triggerbot once a spirit bear spawns) -Simon Says Aura
+Most notable features: (all auras and nukers use fake rotation packets) Most notable features: (all auras and nukers use fake rotation packets) -Qol ice fill (still somewhat wip, works great for 150 or less ping) -Spirit Bear Aura (with triggerbot once a spirit bear spawns) -Simon Says Aura